marksmccann/froyo/docs/advanced/subcomponents.md

 ## Adding a Subcomponent

-While not common, there may be times you will want to instantiate a component within another.
-To do so, instantiate the component within [`setup`](../api/component.md#setup) and assign the instance to [`this.components`](../api/component.md#components).
+There are times a component needs to instantiate another component within itself.
+These nested components are are known as "subcomponents".
+To create one, initialize the subcomponent and assign it to [`this.components`](../api/component.md#components) from within [`setup`](../api/component.md#setup).

 ```js
 // subcomponent